RealDaniG/AEGIS/AEGIS.wiki/Quick-Start-Guide.md

 ### Common Issues

-1. **Ports in Use**: If ports 8003 or 8005 are occupied, the system will fail to start
+1. **Ports in Use**: If port 457 is occupied, the system will fail to start
-   - Solution: Close other applications using these ports
+   - Solution: Close other applications using this port

 2. **Missing Dependencies**: If you get import errors
    - Solution: Run `pip install -r requirements.txt` again

 3. **WebSocket Connection Failed**: If the dashboard shows disconnected
-   - Solution: Ensure both servers are running on ports 8003 and 8005
+   - Solution: Ensure the web server is running on port 457

 4. **Blank Dashboard**: If the web interface doesn't load
    - Solution: Refresh the browser and check that the web server is running